 About RBC Royal Bank’s prime rate

-The current RBC Royal Bank prime rate is 5.95%.
-This is the same prime rate that’s posted by most major financial institutions in Canada.
+The current RBC Royal Bank prime rate is 7.2%.
+This is the same prime rate that you will find posted by most major financial institutions in Canada.

 There have been some exceptions to this rule, where RBC Royal Bank hasn't fully passed on BoC rate cuts.
 For example, there have been times where the BoC has cut interest rates by 25 basis points, but RBC Royal Bank only lowered its prime rate by 15 basis points.
 At times like these, most of the major banks tend to make the same call.
 While it’s unusual for any bank to change its prime rate independent of BoC interest rate announcements, changes to the prime rate can happen at any time.